 Unfortunately, even though a lot of women known that drinking during pregnancy is terrible, many continue to do so for the entire duration of their pregnancy.
 In fact, roughly 1 in 33 pregnant women binge drink while pregnant.
 Also, around 10 percent of pregnant women drink at least once per month.
 Further, pregnant women who binge drink will often do so about 4 or five times per month.
 College graduates who are between the ages of 35-44 years old have the highest levels of alcohol use during pregnancy.

 There is a belief held by many that it is acceptable for pregnant women to drink the occasional glass of wine after the first trimester.
 However, this is not true.
 All consumption of this substance should be avoided for the entire duration of the pregnancy.
-This is the only way to protect the baby from alcohol-related disorders fully.
+This is the only way to protect the baby from alcohol-related disorders including the alcohol induced anxiety fully.